Alison (when she’s getting told off)

 Q What other books are you doing?

-THUNDERSTRUCK came out in March 2017, published by Oxford Children’s Books (see the trailer!) so that’s the newest baby on the bookshelf - but I’m currently writing a brand new fantasy-science fiction series for Oxford - called NIGHTSPEAKERS.
-The first of five titles in the series - SLEEPLESS - is out in Spring 2018.
-It’s all very exciting, with a new Nightspeakers novel out roughly every six months.
+The first of five titles in a new series - NIGHT SPEAKERS - is out in March 2018.
+It’s all very exciting, with a new novel out roughly every six months.
 Lots of writing to do, worlds to create... or destroy.
 You know how it is...

 Q Who first inspired you to write stuff?